Michael Jackson's teenage son lands U.S. television gig

 Jackson's sister Paris, 14, signed up in 2011 to star in a movie called "Lundon's Bridge and the Three Keys," based on a young adult fantasy novel.
 The film is still in development.

-Michael Jackson died unexpectedly at his home in Los Angeles in June 2009 at age 50 from an overdose of the powerful anaesthetic propofol and sedatives.
+Michael Jackson died unexpectedly at his home in Los Angeles in June 2009 at age 50 from an overdose of the powerful anesthetic propofol and sedatives.

 (Reporting by Eric Kelsey; Editing by Bill Trott)